Flat Rate Shipping in Continental U.S.

-Shelf-Life: Steel Cut Oats will store for 10 to 15 years in a sealed #10 can (oxygen absorber included) under ideal storage conditions (cool, dry place).
+Shelf-Life: Stores for 10 to 15 years in a sealed #10 can (oxygen absorber included) under ideal storage conditions (cool, dry place).
 Once opened, it has an average shelf life of 6 to 12 months.
-The 2 and 50 pound bag will last 1 year in sealed packaging under ideal storage conditiones (cool, dry place).
+All other packaging such as the 50lb bag and 2lb bag have a shelf life of 6 to 12 months.

 Uses: Steel Cut Oats can be used as a delicious hot cereal, or as a healthy and flavorful ingredient in oatmeal cookies, multi-grain breads, rolls and more

-Visit our Cooking Cousins Blog to find delicious recipes for Steel Cut Oats and more!
+Visit our blog In the Kitchen with Honeyville to find delicious recipes for Steel Cut Oats and more!

 Ingredients: Whole Grain Oats.

-Allergen information: The cans are produced on equipment that processes products containing soy, wheat, milk, egg, peanut, and tree nuts.
-The 50 pound bag may contain trace amounts of wheat.
+Allergen information: This product is produced on equipment that processes products containing soy, wheat, egg, peanut, and tree nuts.